Rape kit: Evidence collection

 The process of collecting a rape kit is highly invasive and extremely time-consuming.
+Prior to the exam, it is desired that patients avoid using the rest room, combing their hair, bathing, changing their clothes, or cleaning up the scene of the assault.
+Most evidence needs to be collected within 72 hours to be viable, and patients are advised to either bring or wear the clothing they had on when attacked to the exam.
+Damaged evidence is something that is common among rape kits because survivors of sexual assault typically desire to wash themselves as soon as possible following an attack.

 The physical examination begins with the victim disrobing while standing on a large sheet of butcher paper, which collects any trace evidence that may fall from the victim's body or clothes.
 The victim's clothing is carefully examined for trace evidence before each garment is individually packaged with sheets of paper between folds to protect against cross-contamination.

-Examiners then collect biological samples of semen, blood, saliva and other bodily fluids by swabbing the victim's genitals, rectum, mouth and body surfaces.
+Examiners then collect biological samples of semen, blood, saliva and other bodily fluids by swabbing the victim's genitals, rectum, mouth, and body surfaces.
 Examiners also collect fingernail scrapings and pluck head and pubic hairs.
 If the facility has the means, and the victim consents, the examiner will also take photographs of genital injuries using a colposcope.

 In addition to facilitating the collection of biological samples and injuries, the kit guides the documentation of the victim's medical history, emotional state, and account of the assault.
 The entire process of collecting the rape kit takes between 2.5 and 5 hours to complete.
 While the exam is going on, the victim has the right at any point to ask questions or stop the examination completely.